Explainer: Why state government resolution against citizenship law has no legal sanctity

 "The resolution has no constitutional or legal validity," he added.

 "Citizenship comes exclusively in the domain of the Central government.
 The state government has no role.
-So, why these people engaged in something which is a non-issue for Kerala?, he asked.
+So, why these people engaged in something which is a non-issue for Kerala? he asked.

 Kerala Assembly resolution against CAA has no legal validity: Governor